wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 print("Final answer:", response["answer"])
 ```
+In practical terms, it might be a good idea to add a maximum limit of loop iterations.
+It will avoid ending in an infinite loop that burns all your money in LLM calls.

-And with this we now have a fully functional LLM agent that can run tasks on its own and verify completion before returning the results.
+With this we have a fully functional LLM agent that can run tasks on its own and verify completion before returning the results.

 ## Final Tweaks